-Before following the procedure, make sure that the ignition is in the 1 (OFF/LOCK) position and all vehicle doors are closed.
+Before following the procedure, make sure that the ignition is in the off position and all vehicle doors are closed.

 You must complete Steps 1-7 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, you must wait 30 seconds.